andrtell/basic-vm/README.md

 You should have `root` access to the VM using SSH and a private key.

-*Before you continue, test your connection*
+*Before you continue, test your access*

 ```
 ssh -i <ROOT-PRIVATE-KEY-FILE> root@<VM-IP>